RWS/studio-api-docs/apiconcepts/integration/studio_automation.md

 Introduction
 ====
-The <Var:ProductName> Integration API enables third-party developers to extend, customize and integrate their own functionalities inside the <Var:ProductName> application.
+The Var:ProductName Integration API enables third-party developers to extend, customize and integrate their own functionalities inside the Var:ProductName application.

 ![Automation plug-ins](images/Automation.png)

-Make sure the following references are added to your project, you will find them in the installation folder <Var:ProductName>.
+Make sure the following references are added to your project, you will find them in the installation folder Var:ProductName.

 * Sdl.Desktop.IntegrationApi.dll
 * Sdl.Desktop.IntegrationApi.Extensions.dll